Gauzix/se_project_aroundtheus/README.md

 - HTML and CSS
 - Grid and Flexbox CSS properties for responsive design
-- Media Queries and svh scaling
+- Media Queries and svg scaling

 **Video Overview**